 Your self-assessment may be completed by your internal staff; however, some organizations may be required to have an independent party conduct or review their self-assessment.

-For organizations that must use an independent party to conduct the self-assessment, the requirement of independence can be satisfied by having:
+For organizations that have been notified an independent assessment is required (this information is found in the body of your Assurance Program email), the requirement of independence can be satisfied by having:

 Each institution is permitted to make its own determination of the methodology in which it conducts the self-assessment, provided of course that the self-assessment is sufficient to enable the institution to submit the attestation.

 - Can the independent assessment be completed by our Internal Security Assessors or IT Risk Committee?

 Maybe.
 When an independent assessment is required, an internal department/function can perform the assessment provided that such internal department/function is independent, such as an internal audit or compliance department (i.e., a function that is not in the reporting line of the senior executive in charge of payment services).

 - Does this pertain to all FedLine Solutions?

 Yes, this attestation will be required for FedLine Web®, FedLine Advantage®, FedLine Command®, and FedLine Direct® Solutions.